melissayu/Url-Shortener/README.md

 Simple URL Shortener in Flask

-Demo available if you run locally:
+Demo available if you download zip and run locally:
 >flask/bin/python run.py